form40app04197_07082010.htm

 (4)

-This column projects the intended results of SPH’s transition planning by making the following adjustments to SPH’s actual assets on June 30, 2010: (i) the placement of such assets in the rows labeled majority owned and primarily controlled have been adjusted as follows: (a) the former includes both Current and Intended Majority Holdings; and (b) the latter includes both and Current and Intended Primarily Controlled Holdings (with a secondary adjustment identical to that used above to avoid double counting certain assets) and (ii) adjusted total assets have been reduced to reflect SPH’s total assets as if SPH had sold, on or before June 30, 2010, each of the To Be Disposed Holdings that SPH believes can be disposed of during the period for which relief has been requested, and held the proceeds of such s ales exclusively in cash and/or government securities.
-28
+This column projects the intended results of SPH’s transition planning by making the following adjustments to SPH’s actual assets on June 30, 2010: (i) the placement of such assets in the rows labeled majority owned and primarily controlled have been adjusted as follows: (a) the former includes both Current and Intended Majority Holdings; and (b) the latter includes both and Current and Intended Primarily Controlled Holdings (with a secondary adjustment identical to that used above to avoid double counting certain assets) and (ii) adjusted total assets have been reduced to reflect SPH’s total assets as if SPH had sold, on or before June 30, 2010, each of the To Be Disposed Holdings that SPH believes can be disposed of during the period for which relief has been requested, and held the proceeds of such s

 *